yoyowallet/slate/source/includes/_users.md

 Dashboard users are authenticated via a traditional web login.

-## EPOS devices
+## Transaction devices

-Retailers supporting Yoyo Wallet will need have a Yoyo compatible EPOS (electronic point of sale) device configured to communicate with the platform.
+Retailers supporting Yoyo Wallet will need have a Yoyo compatible EPOS (electronic point of sale) device or a mobile device integrated with the Transaction API such as Yoyo Accept.

-Our Yoyo Accept application is also available for smaller independent retailers if they do not have a compatible EPOS device.